vladimiry/ElectronMail/README.md

   - `yarn run electron-builder:dist:linux:snap`
 - If you don't need a package to install, but a folder to execute app from, simply run `yarn run electron-builder:dir` command.
 - Binary executable, whether it's a folder or package to install, comes into the `./dist` folder.

+To summarize, considering that all the described build requirements are met, the short build command to build let's say Arch Linux package will be `yarn install && yarn run app:dist && yarn run electron-builder:dist:linux:pacman`.